 In the absence of any clear guidance on what the EU negotiations will lead to in terms of the treatment of services, commentators have largely been reduced to guessing what large institutions intend to do from their pre- vote statements and matching these to the permutations of different possible negotiation outcomes.

 In a sector with different interests and priorities and with a wide range of possible outcomes, the possible number of outcomes is very high.

 The debate and commentary has been largely framed around whether banks and other institutions would stay (in London) or go.
-Informing this choice has have been two issues: timing and the likelihood of continued ‘passporting' or equivalence.
+Informing this choice has been two issues: timing and the likelihood of continued ‘passporting' or equivalence.

-Despite one banking commentator saying that most banks had their “hands are quivering over the relocate button” currently, only one bank and the European Banking Authority have said that they are leaving, however, many institutions have set up European arms and trnasferred both staff and functions abroad, to ensure continuity of provision of service to European clients.
+Despite one banking commentator saying that most banks had their “hands are quivering over the relocate button” currently, only one bank and the European Banking Authority have said that they are leaving, however, many institutions have set up European arms and transferred both staff and functions abroad, to ensure continuity of provision of service to European clients.

 Commons Briefing papers CBP-7628